Topologically invariant Chern numbers of projective varieties: Introduction

 \subsection{Statement of results}

-In 1954, Hirzebruch~\cite[Problem~31]{Hir1} asked which linear combinations of Chern numbers of smooth complex-algebraic varieties are topologically invariant.
+In 1954, Hirzebruch~\cite[Problem~31]{Hir1} asked which linear combinations of Chern numbers of smooth complex projective varieties are topologically invariant.
 The purpose of this paper is to provide complete answers to this question.
 Of course, the answers depend on what exactly one means by topological invariance.

 Since the manifold underlying a complex-algebraic variety has a preferred orientation, it is most natural to examine which linear combinations of Chern numbers are invariant under orientation-preserving homeo- or diffeomorphisms.
-The answer is given by: \begin{thm} A rational linear combination of Chern numbers is an oriented diffeomorphism invariant of smooth complex-algebraic varieties if and only if it is a linear combination of the Euler and Pontryagin numbers. \end{thm} In one direction, the Euler number, which is the top Chern number, is of course a homotopy invariant.
+The answer is given by: \begin{thm} A rational linear combination of Chern numbers is an oriented diffeomorphism invariant of smooth complex projective varieties if and only if it is a linear combination of the Euler and Pontryagin numbers. \end{thm} In one direction, the Euler number, which is the top Chern number, is of course a homotopy invariant.
 Further, the Pontryagin numbers, which are special linear combinations of Chern numbers, are oriented diffeomorphism invariants.
 In fact, Novikov~\cite{N} proved that the Pontryagin numbers are also invariant under orientation-preserving homeomorphisms, and so Theorem~\ref{t:DO} is unchanged if we replace oriented diffeomorphism-invariance by oriented homeomorphism-invariance.
-The other direction, proving that there are no other linear combinations that are oriented diffeo\-mor\-phism-invariants, has proved to be quite difficult because of the scarcity of examples of diffeomorphic algebraic varieties with distinct Chern numbers.
+The other direction, proving that there are no other linear combinations that are oriented diffeo\-mor\-phism-invariants, has proved to be quite difficult because of the scarcity of examples of diffeomorphic projective varieties with distinct Chern numbers.